Intoxication with coumarin-based rat poison (poisoning with anticoagulant rat poison) in Dogs

 Prevention

-If rat poison must be used in the home or garden, alternative methods should be considered that are safer for pets, such as mechanical traps or professional pest control services that specialize in pet-friendly solutions.
+If rat poison must be used in the home or garden, alternative methods that are safer for pets should be considered, such as mechanical traps or professional pest control services specializing in pet-friendly solutions.

 It is important to be attentive on walks and in the garden to ensure that there are no potential poison baits lying around.
 Dogs should always be kept under supervision to minimize the risk of ingesting toxins.